Rhein Kraft: 2005: three-year-old season

 On her first appearance as a three-year-old, Rhein Kraft won the Grade 2 Fillies Revue, a major trial race for the Oka Sho, over 1400 metres at Hanshin on 19 February, beating Daring Heart and Air Messiah in a close finish.
 In the Oka Sho at the same track on 10 April Rhein Kraft started second favourite behind Cesario (Flower Cup), while the other sixteen runners included Shonan Peintre, Ambroise, Daring Heart, Air Messiah, Monroe Blond, Lailaps (Daily Hai Queen Cup), Felicia (Fairy Stakes) and Eishin Tender (Tulip Sho).
 Rhein Kraft was in contention from the start, went to the front in the straight, and held off a strong late challenge from Cesario to win by a head.

 Four weeks after her win in the Oka Sho, Rhein Kraft was matched against male opponents in the NHK Mile Cup at Tokyo Racecourse.
 Daring Heart was again in opposition, while the sixteen colts in the race included Big Planet (Arlington Cup), Meiner Hearty (New Zealand Trophy), Peer Gynt (Daily Hai Nisai Stakes, Shinzan Kinen) and Deep Summer (Crystal Cup).
 Rhein Kraft was always going well and won "effortlessly" by one and three quarter lengths from Daring Heart.

 After a four-month break Rhein Kraft returned in September when she finished second to Air Messiah in the Rose Stakes over 2000 metres at Hanshin.
 At Kyoto on 16 October she again ran second to Air Messiah when she was beaten a neck into second place in the Grade 1 Shuka Sho.
 On 20 November the filly faced older horses for the first time in the Mile Championship at Kyoto, a race in which she started at odds of 5.9/1 and finished third behind the four-year-old colts Hat Trick and Daiwa Major.
 She ended the season by finishing fourth behind the five-year-old mare Admire Groove in the Hanshin Himba Stakes in December.

 In the official Japanese ratings for 2005, Rhein Kraft was rated the second-best three-year-old filly, level with Air Messiah and eight pounds behind Cesario.

 2006: four-year-old season

 For her first appearance of 2006 Rhein Kraft was dropped back to sprint distances for the Takamatsunomiya Kinen over 1200 metres at Chukyo Racecourse on 26 March and finished second of the eighteen runners, beaten a neck by the six-year-old Orewa Matteruze.
 In the Hanshin Himba Stakes over 1400 metres on 18 April the filly recorded her first win in eleven months as she came home two and a half lengths in front of her old rival Air Messiah.
 In the Victoria Mile at Tokyo on 14 May Rhein Kraft came home ninth of the eighteen runners, beaten five and a quarter lengths behind the winner Dance In The Mood.

-On 18 August Rhein Kraft died of acute heart failure.
+On 18 August Rhein Kraft suddenly died of acute heart failure during training at the Northern Farm Airport Farm.
+She was only 4-year-old at the time of her death.